ericgarrigues/ig_markets/README.md

 Configuration
 -------------

-You can find an example conmfiguration file in the tests directory (demo.yaml) and modify it with your account information.
+You can find an example configuration file in the tests directory (demo.yaml) and modify it with your account information.

 ```yaml
 username: USERNAME